cyberark/conjur/docs/tutorials/integrations/nginx.md

 it does not allow clients to automatically authenticate the identity of the Conjur server.

+#### Production tip

-In production, don't use a self-signed certificate.
+Don't use a self-signed certificate in production.
 It's better than nothing, but it's not a sustainable security practice because you're going to have to manually verify that you're not talking to a man in the middle.

-Instead, ask your security team to provide a certificate signed by a trusted root and modify `default.conf` to use that certificate instead.
+Instead, ask your security team to provide a certificate signed by a trusted root and use that instead.

-Let's look at what parts you might modify:
+#### Modifying tls.conf for development use

+These are blocks that you might want to change:

 ```ini
 [ dn ]